DanteHealy/Thinking_Hats/README.md

 - If the report spans more than a single page the page break may break up a particular hat section.
 This defect is now fixed (see below):
 [Example post-session report avoiding page breaks inside each hat section](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/test/example-report-fix-page-breaks.pdf)
 - Late bug where the first question video on the guided session still plays if not completed before the problem is submitted.
+- Peer review: code needed to be more efficient and warranted refactoring - done.
+- Use cdn instead of local JQuery library as it's faster - done.
+- Use round trip of Bootstrap, fontawesome and JQuery - done.

 [Back to table of contents](#contents)